czbiohub/covidtracker_notes/submission_rejection/README.md

 GISAID by default will return sequences with frameshifts to the submitter, and below is direct quote from GISAID team (Jun 2021 email):

 ```
+Your sequences with frameshift detection have not been rejected...
 The curation team is just waiting for the submitter's confirmation, waiting for three possibilities:

 1) The Submitter notes that the frameshift was due to a bioinformatic error and then submit the sequences again, now without frameshift detection.
 The sequences are released.